hanmochen/Reinforcement-Learning-Notes/Notes/Basics/Lec 8 Integrating Learning and Planning.md

 **Dyna**

 - Learn a model from real experience
-- Learn and plan value function and policy from read and simulated experience
+- Learn and plan value function and policy from real and simulated experience